Mass-transit transport in urban Pakistan starting to get a facelift

-The new Metro Bus service will be inaugurated by the Prime Minister on 14 August along with the inauguration of the New Islamabad Airport.
+The new Metro Bus service will be inaugurated by PM Sharif on 14 August along with the inauguration of the New Islamabad Airport.

 29 Dec 2016: The sixth meeting of the Joint Coordination Committee (JCC) in Beijing approves inclusion of these mass-transit projects in CPEC framework: Karachi Circular Railways and mass transit railways projects in each of the provincial headquarters to facilitate millions of people.